pibooth/pibooth/README.rst

 Circuit diagram
 ---------------

 Here is the diagram for hardware connections.
-Please refer to the configuration to known the default pins used.
+Please refer to the configuration to know the default pins used.

 .. image:: https://raw.githubusercontent.com/werdeil/pibooth/master/templates/sketch.png